Bobli0322/Bobs-file-backup-assistant/README.md

 - Check age of files base on creation and access time and report

 **Known bugs**
-- Updating a checksum record file takes multiple tries to complete.
+- Updating a checksum record file may take multiple tries to complete.

 **Limitations:**
 - In certain situations like if there are lots of renamed files, or files that have same size and modification time but different content, or lots of large files that are duplicated, the backup sync file comparison process could take a long time if file sizes are large because in this case, the program compares files by its content.
+- Checksum record validation disallow duplicated files.

 **Advantages:**
 - If a file is renamed at source, it's not re-copied during backup sync operation, but simply renamed at destination.